limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 ### BUILD OUT, OPERATIONS HANDOFF, & CUTOVER
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
-Application team environment, configuration and build out complete                |       | Change management and comms plan approved (incl.
+Application team environment, configuration and build out complete      |  Yellow     | Access to POC environment; duplicate work as a result of access issues
+Change management and comms plan approved (incl.
 VA training requirements)                |       | All testing cheklists have been completed / met acceptance criteria (security and operations)                |       | Cutover checklist approved                |       |